ppy/osu-wiki/news/2018-05-03-beatmap-spotlights-march-2018.md

 ---
 layout: post
 title: "Beatmap Spotlights: March 2018"
-date: 2018-05-03
-12:00:00 +0000
+date: 2018-05-03 12:00:00 +0000
 ---

-The March Spotlights are now available, bringing a selection of incredible maps for every game mode, and a shiny new medal for the collectors among us!
+Better late than never, the March Spotlights are now available, bringing a selection of incredible maps for every game mode, and a shiny new medal for the collectors among us!

 ![](/wiki/shared/news/2018-05-03-beatmap-spotlights-march-2018/spotlight-header.jpg)

-The beatmap charts for the March Spotlights can be found [here](https://osu.ppy.sh/p/chart?ch=MONTH1804) Their respective packs are available at the [Beatmap Pack Listing](https://osu.ppy.sh/p/packlist?t=r) for easier access. **The March 2018 Spotlights rankings will end on 15th May 2018.**
+The beatmap charts for the March Spotlights can be found [here](https://osu.ppy.sh/p/chart?ch=MONTH1804) Their respective packs are available at the [Beatmap Pack Listing](https://osu.ppy.sh/p/packlist?t=r) for easier access. **The March 2018 Spotlights rankings will end on 25th May 2018.**

 ## Past Spotlights results

 First of all, congratulations to the winners of the February 2018 Spotlights.
 They receive one month of supporter status for their efforts!

 + **osu!:** [Toy](https://osu.ppy.sh/users/2757689)
 + **osu!taiko:** [Alepat](https://osu.ppy.sh/users/1164931)
 + **osu!catch:** [Guillotine](https://osu.ppy.sh/users/4365562)
 + **osu!mania:** [Cryolien](https://osu.ppy.sh/users/1626983)

-# Announcing changes in the prizes

-**We are happy to announce that from this month onward, we will be rewarding the Top 3 players of each Spotlights leaderboard with special user titles for their efforts!**

-The titles are as follows:

-+ **1st place:** Master of *Circles/Drums/Fruits/Piano Keys*
-+ **2nd place:** Expert of *Circles/Drums/Fruits/Piano Keys*
-+ **3rd place:** Scholar of *Circles/Drums/Fruits/Piano Keys*

-We hope that this change will bring about a new level of competition and excitement to the Spotlights Leaderboards, because let's be honest - we're tired of seeing Toy dominate the Spotlights rankings *every single month* for the past year and a half.

-*Note: These user titles are temporary, and will only last for the duration leading up to the announcement of the next cycle of Spotlights winners (~1 month).
-Thus, these titles will not be awarded retroactively for past Spotlights winners.*

 # March 2018 Spotlights